Season: Open Aug. 6-March 31

 - Harvest from artificial habitat is prohibited.

-- Divers must permanently and conspicuously display a "divers down flag" placard on the vessel and affix the CD# to the diagonal stripe with 10" numbers visable from the air and 4" numbers visable from the water.
+- Divers must permanently and conspicuously display a "divers down flag" placard on the vessel and affix the CD# to the diagonal stripe with 10" numbers visible from the air and 4" numbers visible from the water.

 - Spiny lobster retained as an incidental bycatch in a net or trawl other than a hand-held net may not exceed five percent of the total whole weight of all species possessed (all license requirements apply).

 - Spiny lobster may only be sold by or purchased from persons who hold the required licenses and endorsements.

 - Federal permit required to possess "wrung" tails in or on state waters.
 Tails must be at least 5 ½ inches in length (not including muscle tissue).